 At Torridon, we use the DfE recommended scheme ‘Little Wandle’ to introduce reading and phonics to our children.
 This initially focuses on sounds around us and then moves on to introducing letter sounds (phonemes) which are represented by letters (graphemes).
+Here is a glossary to help with the technical vocabulary:

 There are resources to help support your child with saying their sounds and writing their letters.
 There are also some useful videos so you can see how they are taught at school and feel confident about supporting their reading at home.